International student: China

 China is openly pursuing a policy of growing its soft power globally, by way of persuasion and attraction.
 Attracting international students, especially by way of scholarships, is one effective way of growing this influence.

 India

-India is an emerging destination for international students.
-India hosted 49,348 students from 168 countries during the 2019-20 academic year, with the top 10 countries accounting for 63.9% of all international students.

-In 2019, India was hosting over 47,000 overseas students and aims to quadruple the number 200,000 students by 2023.
+In 2019, India was hosting over 47,000 overseas students, and aims to quadruple the number 200,000 students by 2023.
 India has most its international students and targets from South, Southeast, West Asia and Africa and is running various fee waiver and scholarship programs.